IronRedhead/IronRedhead/README.md

-hello!! it's sally here, im going to tell you about myself a bit(sorry for any typos or wrong words, english is not my first language :) ) so,i go by sall,sally,ari,aris,or arisa(i'd rather called sal) i'm straight(heterosexual) and feel free to interact!!
+hello!! it's sally here, im going to tell you about myself a bit(sorry for any typos or wrong words, english is not my first language :) ) so,i go by sall,sally,ari,aris,or arisa(i'd rather called sal) i'm straight(heterosexual),an digital artist, and feel free to interact!!
 ![0a6ff34546dddb9e47a06a101728cd91](https://github.com/user-attachments/assets/3e72d474-f1f5-4c31-bcb7-39e4fa1d8c80)

 i am mostly active kn tiktok and ponytown!